syncfusion/blazor-docs/src/charts/range-selector/events.md

 ---
-title: " Events in Blazor Range Selector component | Syncfusion "
+title: " Events in the Blazor Range Selector component | Syncfusion "

 component: "Range Selector"

-description: "Learn here all about events of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+description: "Learn here all about the events of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
 ---

-# Events in Blazor Range Selector (SfRangeNavigator)
+# Events in the Blazor Range Selector (SfRangeNavigator)

-This section describes the Range Selector component's events that will be triggered when appropriate actions are performed.
+This section describes about the Range Selector component's events, that is triggered when appropriate actions are performed.
 The events should be provided to the Range Selector through the **RangeNavigatorEvents** component.

 The Range Selector component supports the following events.